The REAL Costa Rica

 For instance, you'd LIKE to live on or near the beach!
 A LOT of people do, so let's discuss what you can expect.

-Infrastructure?
-Not great.
-Few hospitals and medical care.
-If you have a serious medical problem or an existing medical condition that may require immediate care, you will have to drive or fly to San José which can be several hours.
-Roads and highways range from decent to awful.
+Roads and highways range from excellent to awful.
+Traffic can be a disaster.
 Shopping depends on where you are.
 Few malls or serious shopping centers.
 Few airports.
-TV reception, but only a few locations have cable TV, though DirectTV is available almost everywhere.
+TV reception, but not all locations have cable TV, though Sky TV is available almost everywhere.
 You may or may not be able to get phone service in your home.
 Cell phones will work in highly trafficked areas.
-Often no reliable high speed Internet connection ia available, but this is changing.
-You can always use a modem (if you can get a phone line to your house).
+Sometimes, no reliable high speed Internet connection is available, but this is changing.
+You can always use a modem (if you can get a phone line to your house) or a dongle if 3G phone service is available.

 Personal Preference and Need?